ArneCL/BlogPosts/swift-ios-uitableview.md

-title: Swift 3 and iOS: Using a UIViewTable
+title: Swift 3 and iOS: Using a UITableView
 tags: ios,ios-uiviewtable,swift

 First create a normal `UIViewController`.
 It could be a `UITableViewController`, but by using the `UITableViewDataSource` and `UITableViewDelegate` protocols we achieve the desired effect: